 Classes and workshops at the Center are presented in a warm and inviting place in which all members of the community are invited to explore creativity, socialize with others, and try something new.

-We offer year-round classes for all ages and abilities under the supervision of skilled and credentialed teachers in the visual arts, music, theater, film and writing.
+We offer year-round classes for all ages and abilities under the supervision of skilled teachers of visual art, music, movement, dance, theater, and the humanities.

 If you have a class or workshop you would like to propose, please click the Submit a Proposal Button below.